 Planning & Design Phase (No active construction yet)

-Toronto Water/Engineering & Construction Services will be complete a construction project to restore the creek and protect sewer infrastructure.
+Toronto Water/Engineering & Construction Services will complete a construction project to restore the creek and protect sewer infrastructure.

 Urban Forestry will complete a construction project to install a new boardwalk and trail connection between Bayview and Sunnybrook Park.